-Certain statements in this management's discussion and analysis are forward-looking, including, but not limited to, statements about the proposed Financial & Risk strategic partnership, the anticipated timing of the closing, and the expected uses of proceeds from the transaction, our 2018 expectations in the "Overview" and "Executive Summary" sections and statements regarding our Legal print business.
+Certain statements in this management's discussion and analysis are forward-looking, including, but not limited to, statements about the proposed Financial & Risk strategic partnership transaction (including the anticipated timing of the closing of the transaction and the expected uses of proceeds from the transaction), the "Outlook" and "Executive Summary" sections, and statements regarding our Legal print business and our Tax & Accounting segment's full-year adjusted EBITDA margin.
 The words "expect", "believe", "target" and "will" and similar expressions identify forward-looking statements.
 Forward-looking statements are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations.
 These forward-looking statements are based on certain assumptions and reflect our company's current expectations.
 As a result, forward-looking statements are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations.
-Certain factors that could cause actual results or events to differ materially from current expectations.
 Certain factors that could cause actual results or events to differ materially from current expectations are discussed in the "Outlook" section above.
 Additional factors are discussed in the "Risk Factors" section of our 2017 annual report and in materials that we from time to time file with, or furnish to, the Canadian securities regulatory authorities and the U.S. Securities and Exchange Commission.
-There is no assurance that any forward-looking statement will materialize.
+There is no assurance that a transaction involving all or part of the Financial & Risk business will be completed or that the events described in any other forward-looking statement will materialize.
 Our Outlook is provided for the purpose of providing information about current expectations for 2018.
 This information may not be appropriate for other purposes.
 You are cautioned not to place undue reliance on forward-looking statements, which reflect our expectations only as of the date of this management's discussion and analysis.
-Except as may be required by applicable law, we disclaim any obligation to update or revise any forward-looking statements.
+Except as may be required by applicable l